Metrology and multipartite entanglement in measurement-induced phase transition: Model

-The variable $dN_t^i$ is a stochastic Poisson variable ($dN_t^i = 0,1$), with each noise source being delta-correlated and ensemble average $\overline{dN_t^i} = \gamma\mn{n_i}_tdt$.
-In this paper, however, we are interested in trajectories in which no jump occurs (no-click limit), which corresponds to a deterministic post-selected dynamics fixed by the non-Hermitian Hamiltonian
+where $\sigma_i^{\alpha}$ ($\alpha=x,y,z$) are the usual Pauli operators on the $i$-th site.
+On top of the dynamics induced by the Hamiltonian $H$, each spin is subject to a measuring processes $n_i = \frac{1 + \sigma^z_i}{2}$, with measuring strength $\gamma$.
+The competition of the Hamiltonian evolution and the measurement process results in a dynamics that can be described by the following stochastic quantum jump differential equation \cite{Turkeshi2021}

-The system has a critical point at $\gamma_c = 4\sqrt{1 - h^2}$ \cite{Lee2014, Biella2021, Turkeshi2023}, that marks two regions in which the entanglement goes from a logarithmic scaling to a constant scaling in the system size\cite{Turkeshi2021, Turkeshi2023}.
+where $dN_t^i$ are $M$ independent Poisson processes ($(dN_t^i)^2=dN_t^i$, $dN_t^i=0,1$) with ensemble averages $\overline{dN_t^i} = \gamma\mn{n_i}_tdt$.
+At each time step, the outcome $\{dN_t^i\}_{i=1}^M$ of the measuring process define one possible realisation of the stochastic evolution, a so called quantum trajectory.
+In this paper, we are interested in postselecting only the trajectory in which no jump occurs (no-click limit), i.e. such that $dN_t^i=0$ ($i=1\dots M$) for all time steps.
+This postselected trajectory evolves according to a deterministic dynamics generated by the following non-Hermitian Hamiltonian